cleancoindev/Go-Wallet/README.md

 # Webapp

-- After Running program write http://localhost:8000 and you will get template.
+- After Running program write **http://localhost:8000** and you will get template.
-- First press "Generate Wallet Address" Button to genrate addresses.
+- First press **Generate Wallet Address** Button to genrate addresses.
 Generate more than two addresses.
-- Second you can get all generated addresses by pressing on "Get All Wallet Addresses" Button.
+- Second you can get all generated addresses by pressing on **Get All Wallet Addresses** Button.
-- Third you can also get all generated address details by pressing "Get All Wallet Addresses Details" Button.
+- Third you can also get all generated address details by pressing **Get All Wallet Addresses Details** Button.
 Details like Private key, Public key and Token associated with wallet address.
 - Forth you can transfer token in between wallet addresses by giving Token value, sender address, recipient address to form and press send Button.
-- To check updated token presse again "Get All Wallet Addresses Details" Button.
+- To check updated token presse again **Get All Wallet Addresses Details** Button.